-Ozark Trailer: Jason Bateman & Laura Linney Are Getting Dramatic in the Woods
+Ozark Trailer: Jason Bateman and Laura Linney Are Getting Dramatic in the Woods

 Jason Bateman and Laura Linney Get Dramatic in the Woods for Netflix’s Ozark Trailer

 You don’t have to wait until Arrested Development’s green-lit fifth season to see Jason Bateman star as a dad trying to save his family in a Netflix series.
-Unlike the screwball antics of the Bluth family, however, Ozark is the story about a family that owes a debt to a drug lord, and the one father who had no choice but to keep his family safe by cleaning millions in illegal cash at a resort in Missouri’s Ozarks.
+Unlike the screwball antics of the Bluth family, however, Ozark is the story about a family that owes a debt to a drug lord, leaving them no choice but to launder millions in illegal cash at their resort in Missouri’s Ozarks.
 In other words, this drama is as short on jokes as it is stair cars.
-Three-time Oscar nominee and bonafide acting god Laura Linney is also there to lend extra dramatic weight as Bateman’s wife.
+Three-time Oscar nominee and bona fide acting god Laura Linney is also there to lend extra dramatic weight as Bateman’s wife.
 The series drops on Netflix on July 21.